Polymer/polymer/README.md

 1. **Improve factoring of Polymer and the polyfills**

-   We've done some refactoring of Polymer and the webcomponentsjs polyfills to improve efficiency, utility and flexibility:
+   We've done major refactoring of Polymer and the webcomponentsjs polyfills to improve efficiency, utility and flexibility:

    * The "Shady DOM" shim that was part of Polymer 1.x has been factored out of Polymer and added to the webcomponentsjs polyfills, along with the related shim for CSS Custom Properties.
-(As noted above, the Shady DOM shim no longer exposes an alternative API but instead patches the native DOM API.)
+(As noted above, the Shady DOM shim no longer exposes an alternative API but instead patches the native DOM API for transparent usage).

    * Polymer itself has been internally factored into several loosely coupled libraries.